T of C

 Music and lyrics (by Han Yu): One section20

-(No singing on my two recordings currently online
+(There is no singing on my two recordings currently online [further comment].

 (Translation is not finalized; the recording here can serve as a prelude to the 1525 Yueshang melodies.)

 Footnotes (Shorthand references are explained on a separate page)

 The title could also be pronounced "Yuechang Cao": not only can 裳 itself be pronounced "chang", but historical sources also write the name as 越常 or 越嘗, both of which would normally be pronounced Yuechang.
 However, Loewe uses "Yueshang" (p.323) in mentioning their presenting one white and one black pheasant to the Han court around the year 1 BCE.
 Perhaps there is a connection between this and the story of the Yueshang sending Zhou Gong a white pheasant.

 37943.130 Yueshang says it is 古國名，故地當在今越南南部 the name of an old nationality, its former area being in what is today southern Vietnam.
 It then gives as its earliest reference the History of the Latter Han, which says,

 9/1115 越裳 gives 越常 [Yuechang] and 越嘗 [same] as alternates and adds several more references.
 Elsewhere yet another reference given as 尚書大傳卷四 Folio 4 of Shangshu Dachuan, but 7654.71 says this is a fragmentary work from the Han, perhaps no earlier than History of the Latter Han.